run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/project-management/tasker-agile-management/simple-agile-management.md

 5. The tabs available present:

     -   **Checklist**: adding a checklist will create an item on this tab.
+Checklists also works as handover activitiews and acceptance criteria.
 To name it, place the mouse on "Add item...", click on add "+" to add new item.
 To indicate the completion of an item inside the checklist, select the checkbox;